By Kathleen Martens

 The complaint comes from members of national and international anti-sex trafficking groups like Sex Trafficking Survivors United.

-“Survivors are very tired of being used as a dramatic story and a resource to make the point so some (non-Aboriginal) organization can raise funds,” said Sandi Pierce, an independent researcher and consultant to the Minnesota Indian Women’s Resource Centre in Minneapolis, MN.
+“Survivors are very tired of being used as a dramatic story and a resource to make the point so some (non-Aboriginal) organization can raise funds,” says Sandi Pierce, an independent researcher and consultant to the Minnesota Indian Women’s Resource Centre in Minneapolis, Minn.

 “(They’re) really, really angry about it.”